-Balmoral Castle has been the Scottish home of the Royal Family since it was purchased for Queen Victoria by Prince Albert in 1852, having been first leased in 1848.
+Balmoral Castle is the celebrated Highland home of the Royal Family and was purchased for Queen Victoria by Prince Albert in 1852, having been first leased in 1848.

 In the autumn of 1842, two and a half years after her marriage to Prince Albert, Queen Victoria paid her first visit to Scotland.
 They were so struck with the Highlands that they resolved to return.
 A further visit to Perthshire and then Ardverikie encouraged them to seize the opportunity to purchase Balmoral.